 Photographers pressured chemists to further refine the process and lessen costs, leading to a discovery by Englishman, William Fox Talbot.
 He discovered another method to fix a silver process image by coating paper sheets with silver chloride to create a transitional negative image.
 Talbot created a negative which could reproduce positive prints (like we do today with chemical film).
 In 1840 Talbot patented this method and it became known as the Calotype Process.
 He spent the rest of his life in lawsuits defending the Calotype patent and ultimately gave up on photography altogether.

 Kodak is Born

 In 1884 George Eastman of Rochester, New York developed dry gel on paper to replace the photographic plate.
 A photographer no longer needed to carry boxes of heavy plates and toxic chemicals with him.
-In July of 1888 Eastman's Kodak camera went on the market with the slogan "You press the button, we do the rest".
+Than, in July of 1888 Eastman’s Kodak camera went on the market with the slogan “You press the button, we do the rest”.
 Now anyone could take a photograph and leave the complex parts of the process to others.
 Photography became available for the mass-market in 1901 with the introduction of the Kodak Brownie Camera.

 Today, digital cameras have almost replaced film cameras entirely.
 Despite this, film enthusiasts can still process film in both color and black and white.
 They hold on to our photography heritage, producing gorgeous, sometimes haunting effects, that are difficult to reproduce with even the best quality digital camera.